 Where to Purchase Precuts for Quilting

-The free quilt patterns showcased in this round up are perfect for every skill level from beginner to a seasoned pro.
+The free quilt patterns showcased in this round-up are perfect for every skill level from beginner to seasoned pro.
 (Even the most seasoned quilter likes a quick and easy project every now and then, lol.)

 Recommended Supplies for a Beginning Quilter